MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-software-reqs.md

 ## Software requirements

- All basic software requirements for System Center 2016 Service Manager are listed at [System requirements for Service Manager](system-requirements.md).
+ All the basic software requirements for System Center 2016 Service Manager are listed in [System requirements for Service Manager](system-requirements.md).

 > [!NOTE]
 >  The Service Manager management server and data warehouse management server must be installed on the 64\-bit edition of the Windows operating system.
 The Service Manager console can be installed on both the 32\-bit and 64\-bit editions of Windows.